Best Money Market Account Rates for 2020

 - TIAA Bank Yield Pledge Money Market Account

-With its combination of high interest rates and customer-pleasing perks, the BBVA Compass ClearChoice Money Market Account is the one to beat.
-The 2.40% APY is among the best money market rates available, and it applies to any balance.
+With its combination of high interest rates and customer-pleasing perks, the BBVA Money Market Account is a good one.
+The 0.20% APY applies to a balance less then $10k for 3 months.
 You can open your BBVA account with just $25, making it a great MMA to use when you’re beginning your savings journey.
 There’s a $15 monthly service fee, but it’s waived if you maintain a minimum balance of $10,000 or transfer at least $25 a month from your BBVA checking account.

 - Competitive money market interest rate